Kennedy v. Louisiana: Case history

 Patrick O'Neal Kennedy (born December 13, 1964), a man from Harvey, Louisiana in Greater New Orleans, was sentenced to death after being convicted of raping and sodomizing his eight-year-old stepdaughter.
 The rape, taking place in March 1998, was uncommonly brutal: it tore the victim's perineum "from her vaginal opening to her anal opening.
 [It] tore her vagina on the interior such that it separated partially from her cervix and allowed her rectum to protrude into her vagina.
 Invasive emergency surgery was required to repair these injuries."
 The victim told the police that Kennedy had raped her on at least four other occasions and coached her to pin the crime on two teenagers.
 Kennedy was also accused of molesting four foster children.

 Kennedy maintained that the battery was committed by two neighborhood boys, and refused to plead guilty when a deal was offered to spare him from a death sentence.
 Nevertheless, he was convicted in 2003 and sentenced under a 1995 Louisiana law that allowed the death penalty for the rape of a child under the age of 12.

 On appeal, Kennedy challenged the constitutionality of executing a person solely for child rape.
 The Louisiana Supreme Court rejected the challenge on the grounds that the death penalty was not too harsh for such a heinous offense.
 The Louisiana court distinguished the U.S. Supreme Court's plurality decision in Coker v.
 Georgia (1977), concluding that Cokers rejection of death as punishment for rape of an adult woman did not apply when the victim was a child.

-Kennedy was one of two men in the country under sentence of death for a crime other than murder; the other, Richard L. Davis, had been sentenced under the same Louisiana law.
+Kennedy was one of two men in the country under sentence of death for a crime other than murder; the other, Richard L. Davis, had been sentenced in 2007 under the same Louisiana law for repeatedly raping a five-year-old girl.
 Kennedy sought direct review of the Louisiana Supreme Court's decision in the Supreme Court of the United States, which agreed to hear the case in January 2008.

 Argument

 Jeffrey L. Fisher, a Stanford Law School professor appealing on behalf of Kennedy, argued there was "overwhelming national consensus" against capital punishment for rape, including child rape.
-He argued that between 1930 and 1964 most of the people executed for rape in the United States were black.
+He argued that between 1930 and 1964, the last year such an execution had occurred, most of the people executed for rape in the United States were black.
 Furthermore, all fourteen people executed for rape in Louisiana during that same time period were black.

 The state of Louisiana said that more States were authorizing the death sentence for child rape since Coker.
 In Atkins the Supreme Court had written that "it is not so much the number of these States that is significant, but the consistency of the direction of change" for a finding of national consensus against the execution of the intellectually disabled.
 The state of Louisiana argued that the same logic should apply to expand death penalty availability if the number of states authorizing the death penalty for that crime has been increasing over time.